AN0NCER/an0ncer.github.io/README.md

 - [X] User account management.
 - [X] Work offline as a PWA app.
 - [X] Mobile optimization and friendly user interface.
+- [ ] Ability to download TV series and movies to your device.

 ## Pages